-Create your products, add your recipes, set up your job board, add forum topics, questions and answers, and so on.
+Create your products, add your recipes, set up your job board, add forum topics and questions and answers, and so on.
 This allows you to test the workflow of the theme, which is extremely important if it's a niche theme with content-related functions.

 You can figure out how easy or hard it is to work with the theme, and, once you've added your content, you can see what it looks like.
 The theme may require you to change your workflow a bit — perhaps you need a different size of image than you previously thought, or maybe your excerpts should be a bit shorter.
 This is a good place to figure these things out, and will give you a good idea of how easy it'll be to change to this theme.

 Once everything's set up, run some speed tests on your site.
-I use GTmetrix a lot — in fact, we even have a rather in-depth guide to using GTMetrix here at WinningWP (well worth checking out of you're yet familiar with the site).
+I use GTmetrix a lot — in fact, we even have an in-depth guide to using GTMetrix here at WinningWP (it's well worth checking out of you're not yet familiar with the site).
 If you prefer, you can also use the popular Pingdom.
-Just enter a URL into either one and it'll show you a lot of data, including the time it took for the page to load.
+Just enter a URL into either one and it'll show you a lot of data -- including the time it took for the page to load.

 Make sure to test multiple pages on your website; a single article may load really quickly, but your homepage may take ages.
 I like to look at the homepage, a single page and a WooCommerce store page (if applicable) at the very least.

 If you understand some PHP, you can take a look at the code quality of the theme.
 The automated theme test takes care of a lot of small issues, so I tend to look for organization.
 If the code's well organized and contains some inline documentation, I'm happy.

 Just like with the documentation, attention to detail, good organization and the effort to write clean code are all good indications of the overall quality of the theme and the company.